isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 reclaimed leases should be removed from the lease database (if ``true``), or left in the ``expired-reclaimed`` state (if ``false``).
-The latter facilitates lease affinity, i.e. the ability to re-assign an expired lease to a returning client that previously used this lease.
+The latter facilitates lease affinity, i.e. the ability to re-assign an expired lease to a returning client that previously used that lease.
 See :ref:`lease-affinity` for details.
 Also, see :ref:`lease-reclamation` for general information about the processing of expired leases (lease reclamation).